 Why coding isn’t enough to build a startup

-We love the story: a lone coder, fuelled by caffeine and brilliance, builds something revolutionary in a dimly lit room.
+We love the story: a lone coder, fuelled by caffeine and brilliance, builds a revolutionary product in a dimly lit room.

-The product is so good it sells itself.
-Investors come knocking.
-The world changes.
+This product is so good it sells itself.
+Investors come knocking and the whole world changes because of it.

 Except… that’s not how it works.